-The X-Man title was originally only meant to be a 4-part mini series to replace the ongoing Cable title during the Age of Apocalypse cross-over, but due to the success and popularity of Nate Grey as a character the series continued and Nate was moved to Marvel's main 616 universe.
+The X-Man title was originally only meant to be a 4-part mini series to replace the ongoing Cable title during the Age of Apocalypse cross-over, but due to the success and popularity of Nate Grey as a character the series continued and Nate was moved to Marvel's main universe, Earth-616.

 Nate Grey first appeared in March 1995 in X-Man #1, created by writer Jeph Loeb and artist Steve Skroce.
 After the events of the Age of Apocalypse, Nate, Blink, and Morph were meant to become an X-Men team of their own but this never came to be.
 Thus, the Exiles were created and the X-Man title continued.

 Age of Apocalypse

 Created in Earth-295, the alternate reality known as Age of Apocalypse, X-Man is one of only a handful to survive this reality's end.
 Mister Sinister genetically engineered X-Man, who was created to be the ultimate telepath and telekinetic, using DNA from his foster son Scott Summers (Cyclops) and the captured Jean Grey.
 X-Man was named Nathan Grey, after his creator, Mister Sinister, and Jean Grey.
 Nate was grown in a test tube in Sinister's lab, and was only let out every few years in order to test his growing progress.
 Even during these few instances where Nate was out of his test tube, Mister Sinister could see that he had enormous powers of telepathy and telekinesis that made him potentially the most powerful mutant on Earth.
 These incredibly high power levels convinced Mister Sinister that a "fail-safe" should be built into X-Man.